๐Ÿ’ŽMineralogy

 Self-Check Questions

-Diamond and graphite are both pure carbon—what structural difference explains why diamond is the hardest mineral while graphite is one of the softest?
+1. Diamond and graphite are both pure carbon.
+What structural difference explains why diamond is the hardest mineral while graphite is one of the softest?

-Compare and contrast the formation environments of bauxite and iron ore (BIF)—what weathering or depositional processes concentrate each metal?
+3. Compare and contrast the formation environments of bauxite and banded iron formations (BIFs).
+What weathering or depositional processes concentrate each metal?

-If an FRQ asks you to explain why copper and silver are both used in electronics, what property do they share, and what economic factor makes copper more common in household wiring?
+4. If an exam question asks you to explain why copper and silver are both used in electronics, what property do they share, and what economic factor makes copper more common in household wiring?

-Identify two sheet silicate minerals from this list and explain how their layered structure determines their industrial applications.
+5. Identify two sheet silicate minerals from this guide and explain how their layered structure determines their industrial applications.